webivan1/idc-code-challenge/README.md

 ### Docker requirements

-1) Improve `backend/Dockerfile` with composer installation
+1) Improve `backend/Dockerfile` with composer installation and adding xdebug
 2) Front-end must run in a docker container as well (use docker-composer.yaml file and frontend/Dockerfile)
 3) Make pull request to your repository and let us know